marco97pa/punti-burraco/CONTRIBUTE.md

 ### Before you import the project to Android Studio:

-- Make sure you have Android Studio 2.3 & above.
+- Make sure you have latest Android Studio version.
 - Set the following Android Studio Settings (to ensure same code formatting):

 > New line: CRLF - Encoding: UTF-8 - Indenting: 4 spaces